MLOps: Protecting patient privacy

 Archie Kennedy

-We have three interactive mapping applications currently in development, all with an environmental message, encouraging a reduction in carbon fuel usage, healthier active travel choices and promoting a host of green initiatives along the way.
+We have four interactive mapping applications live, all built around geospatial data with an environmental message, encouraging a reduction in carbon fuel usage, healthier active travel choices and promoting a host of green initiatives.

 Each project uses a combination of the Leaflet JS library, Open Street Map tiles and GeoJSON, managed by our flat file content generator, to provide a rich user experience browsing locations & activities and choosing routes across the South West of the UK.